Ledgerback/Platform-Coop/Web3-and-Coops/Possible Synergies.md

 16. A platform cooperative developing intelligent assistants which are accessible on a blockchain
 17. A platform cooperative offering data storage or pinning services on a distributed data storage provider such as the InterPlantery File System, Siacoin, and Filecoin.
 18. WIR bank creating a DeFi product (specifically, a mutual credit network), and a DAO to manage such a project.
+19. A cooperative-based custodian for cryptocurrency wallets (i.e., a crypto-custodian)

 ## Resources